tegola-hubs/tegola-hubs.github.com/allanton/index.md

-The future:  We believe that the current system will keep the community ahead of the game for at least five years, but what should the community aim for?
-First, the land is criss-crossed by a number of dismantled railway lines and tramways that were built to serve the mines that once operated there, so it would technically be easy and cheap to lay fibre to  connect most of the residences.
+The future:  We believe that the current system will keep the community ahead of the game for at least five years, but what should the community aim for in the long run?
+First, the land is criss-crossed by a number of dismantled railway lines and tramways that were built to serve the mines that once operated there, so it would be cheap and technically be easy to lay fibre to  connect most of the residences.
 The fibre could then be connected to an upgraded wireless link to the Church.